shpnyc/CUNYRepo/README.md

     3a.
 Selected school compared to other schools in the dataset
   d.
 The data analysis contains a cleaning task
   e.
 The data analysis contains one visualisation
   f.
 Summary of Analysis: The data file contains 212331 entries with 15 columns.
 There are two data types: int64 and object.
-The numeric data in the file had to be converted in order to use the group by funcition.
+The numeric data in the file had to be converted in order to use the group by function.
+Utilised the Scatter chart feature for visualisation.